Andhra Christian College

-The Andhra Christian College or A.C.
-College is one of the oldest colleges in India, located in Guntur, Andhra Pradesh.
-It started in 1885.
-AC College is part of the education enterprise of the Protestant churches.
-It admits intermediate, undergraduate and graduate students and awards degrees through the Acharya Nagarjuna University, Nagarjunanagar to which it is affiliated.

-Saint George is its patron saint.
-At the entrance of the college, there is a statue of the saint slaying the dragon.

-Elected officials of the Andhra Evangelical Lutheran Church administer the college.
+Andhra Christian College (A.C.
+College) is a Christian college in Guntur, Andhra Pradesh, India.
+It was established in 1885 by Protestant missionaries from the United States.

+The college is administered by the Andhra Evangelical Lutheran Church through its Board of Education.
+It comprises a day college, an evening college, and a college of law, and offers intermediate, undergraduate, and postgraduate programmes.

 History

-AC College was established in 1885 in Guntur City and was one of the first colleges in India to offer graduate programs.
+A.C.
+College was established in 1885 in Guntur City and was one of the first colleges in India to offer graduate programs.
 Protestant missionaries from the U.S.A established the college.
 The then United Lutheran Church in America (ULCA) through Rev. Fr.
 John Christian Frederick Heyer (known as Father Heyer) established the Andhra Evangelical Lutheran Church on 31 July 1842.

 Succession of Administrators

-The college had illustrious Pastor's as Administrators of the college since the beginning.
+The college has had distinguished pastors serving as administrators since its founding.
 The current Principal is Dr. Moses.